Mostapha-El-Kaddaoui/Flutter-SqLite-Mobile-App-Api-Consuming/README.md

-# Mohammedia News - Flutter Book Catalog App
+# Books - Flutter Book Catalog App

 A Flutter mobile application that displays a catalog of books by consuming the Google Books API.
 The app features a responsive grid layout, elegant UI with consistent styling, and network data fetching.